Print | Close

 of care chemotherapy).
 During the trial, the participant's quality of life will also be

-1. must have lung cancer that has metastasized (spread)
+1. non-small cell lung cancer that has metastasized (spread)

-2. have tumors that are positive for the PD-L1 protein (a biomarker that may be
+2. tumors that are positive for the PD-L1 protein (a biomarker that may be predictive

-3. will have been previously treated with a PD-1/PD-L1-inhibitor and a
+3. been previously treated with a PD-1/PD-L1-inhibitor and a platinum-containing cancer

-platinum-containing cancer therapy administered in combination or sequentially.
+therapy administered in combination or sequentially (irrespective of the order).

 Other eligibility criteria will also apply.